Skip to main content

 1. Go to pineify.app and find the Awesome Oscillator template

-2. Adjust the settings if you want (though the defaults work fine)
+2. Adjust settings if you want (the defaults work for most cases)

-4. Copy that code and paste it into TradingView's Pine Editor
+4. Copy that code into TradingView's Pine Editor

 5. Save and add it to your chart

-The Manual Way (If You're Feeling Ambitious): You can also code it yourself in Pine Script, but honestly, unless you enjoy debugging syntax errors at midnight, I'd stick with the template approach.
+The Manual Way: You can code it yourself.
+I've done this a few times, but unless you enjoy debugging syntax errors at midnight, the template approach saves time.

 Searching for Awesome Oscillator in Pineify indicator library

-Once it's on your chart, you'll see that familiar histogram below your price action.
-The green and red bars make it super easy to spot momentum changes at a glance.
-You can customize the colors if you want, but the default scheme works perfectly fine.
+Once it's on your chart, you'll see the histogram below price action.
+Green and red bars make momentum changes easy to spot.
+You can customize colors, but the defaults work fine.

 The Trading Signals I Actually Pay Attention To

-• Green bars = momentum building (often my cue to start looking for long entries)
+• Green bars = momentum building (my cue to look for longs)

 • Red bars = momentum fading (time to think about exits or shorts)